ASPIRE Scheme for Promoting Rural Area Entrepreneurship

 - Business models for aggregation and value addition relevant for rural areas;

-- Business models for creation of local employment in rural areas; and
+- Business models for the creation of local employment in rural areas; and

 - Business models for social impact.